 in the event that a meeting must be canceled.
 The announcement will

-be made on the PCC_connect forum (our Yahoo! group), communicated via e-mail, a "telephone tree," and local television
+be communicated via e-mail, a "telephone tree," and local television stations.

 - Regular Membership dues are $50 per year.